coldbox-modules/cbsecurity/readme.md

     // CB Security Rules to append to global rules cbsecurity = {
+        firewall : {
 			// Module Relocation when an invalid access is detected, instead of each rule declaring one.
 			"invalidAuthenticationEvent"    : "mod1:secure.index",
 			// Default Authentication Action: override or redirect when a user has not logged in "defaultAuthenticationAction"   : "override",
 			// Module override event when an invalid access is detected, instead of each rule declaring one.
 			"invalidAuthorizationEvent"     : "mod1:secure.auth",
-        // Default Authorization Action: override or redirect when a user does not have enough permissions to access something
-        "defaultAuthorizationAction"    : "override",
+			// Default Authorization Action: override or redirect when a user does not have enough permissions to access something "defaultAuthorizationAction"    : "override",
 			// Custom validator for the module.
 			"validator"                     : "JwtAuthValidator@cbsecurity"
 			// You can define your security rules here or externally via a source "rules"                         : [
 				{
 					"secureList"    : "mod1:home"
 				},
 				{
 					"secureList"    : "mod1/modOverride",
 					"match"         : "url",
 					"action"        : "override"
 				}
 			]
+		}
     }

 };